javaee/jms-spec/pages/JMSContextScopeProposals.md

 ###  Option 2

-This option proposes that the JMS 2.0 public draft (section 11.3) should specify that the injected <tt>JMSContext</tt> would have a scope and lifecycle as follows:
+This option proposes that the JMS 2.0 public draft (section 11.3) should specify that the injected `JMSContext` would have a scope and lifecycle as follows:

-*The injected <tt>JMSContext</tt> would have a new CDI scope called "transaction".
-This scope would end, and the injected <tt>JMSContext</tt> automatically closed, when the transaction ends, or the method ends, whichever comes last.
+*The injected `JMSContext` would have a new CDI scope called "transaction".
+This scope would end, and the injected `JMSContext` automatically closed, when the transaction ends, or the method ends, whichever comes last.
-* In addition to the functionality offered through the new scope, JMS will ensure that a separate <tt>JMSContext</tt> instance would be injected for every injection point.
+* In addition to the functionality offered through the new scope, JMS will ensure that a separate `JMSContext` instance would be injected for every injection point.

 A full definition of this new "transaction" scope will be defined in CDI 1.1.

 ###  Option 3

 This option is a variant of option 2.
-Like that option, the injected <tt>JMSContext</tt> would have a new CDI scope called "transaction".
-This scope would end, and the injected <tt>JMSContext</tt> automatically closed, when the transaction ends, or the method ends, whichever comes last.
+Like that option, the injected `JMSContext` would have a new CDI scope called "transaction".
+This scope would end, and the injected `JMSContext` automatically closed, when the transaction ends, or the method ends, whichever comes last.

-However this option would drop the requirement that a separate <tt>JMSContext</tt> instance be injected for every injection point.
+However this option would drop the requirement that a separate `JMSContext` instance be injected for every injection point.
 Instead, normal CDI scoping behaviour would be used.
-This means that the same injected <tt>JMSContext</tt> object will be used in all places where a  <tt>JMSContext</tt> is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected <tt>JMSContext</tt> object are identical.
+This means that the same injected `JMSContext` object will be used in all places where a  `JMSContext` is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected `JMSContext` object are identical.

 This change addresses a limitation of option 2 which is illustrated in <a href="#Use_case_C._One_bean_which_calls_another_within_the_same_transaction">Use case C</a> below.
-Option 2 specifies that, if two separate beans are used to send messages within the same transaction, different <tt>JMSContext</tt> objects will be used in each bean.
+Option 2 specifies that, if two separate beans are used to send messages within the same transaction, different `JMSContext` objects will be used in each bean.
 This means that the messages sent during the transaction may not be delivered in order.
-If option 3 is adopted then the same <tt>JMSContext</tt> object would be used, meaning that messages sent using them will be delivered in order.
+If option 3 is adopted then the same `JMSContext` object would be used, meaning that messages sent using them will be delivered in order.

-However by using the same injected <tt>JMSContext</tt> object in different beans there is a possibility that this is confusing to the developer.
+However by using the same injected `JMSContext` object in different beans there is a possibility that this is confusing to the developer.
 To the casual reader the injected objects are fields of different beans and are completely separate.
-It would be counter-intuitive and confusing if, for example calling the JMSContext method [http://jms-spec.java.net/2.0-SNAPSHOT/apidocs/javax/jms/JMSContext.html#setPriority%28int%29 <tt>setPriority</tt>] (which sets the <tt>JMSContext</tt>'s default priority] in one bean affected the default priority used in another bean.
+It would be counter-intuitive and confusing if, for example calling the JMSContext method [http://jms-spec.java.net/2.0-SNAPSHOT/apidocs/javax/jms/JMSContext.html#setPriority%28int%29 `setPriority`] (which sets the `JMSContext`'s default priority] in one bean affected the default priority used in another bean.

-To avoid possible confusion whilst retaining the advantaged of CD scoping it is therefore proposed that different parts of the <tt>JMSContext</tt>'s state be given different priority:
+To avoid possible confusion whilst retaining the advantaged of CD scoping it is therefore proposed that different parts of the `JMSContext`'s state be given different priority:

-* The <tt>JMSContext</tt>'s underlying <tt>Connection</tt> object will have transaction scope.
-This means that the same underlying <tt>Connection</tt> object  will be used in all places where a  <tt>JMSContext</tt> is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected <tt>JMSContext</tt> object are identical.
-Using the same underlying <tt>Connection</tt> object will minimise the number of connections in use at any time.
+* The `JMSContext`'s underlying `Connection` object will have transaction scope.
+This means that the same underlying `Connection` object  will be used in all places where a  `JMSContext` is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected `JMSContext` object are identical.
+Using the same underlying `Connection` object will minimise the number of connections in use at any time.

-* The <tt>JMSContext</tt>'s underlying <tt>Session</tt> object will also have transaction scope.
-This means that the same underlying <tt>Session</tt> objects  will be used in all places where a  <tt>JMSContext</tt> is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected <tt>JMSContext</tt> object are identical.
-Using the same underlying <tt>Session</tt> object will mean that different beans within the same transaction will use the same <tt>XAResource</tt> object, thereby avoiding the need to perform two-phase commits or depend on <tt>XAResource.isSameRM()</tt> returning <tt>true</tt>.
+* The `JMSContext`'s underlying `Session` object will also have transaction scope.
+This means that the same underlying `Session` objects  will be used in all places where a  `JMSContext` is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected `JMSContext` object are identical.
+Using the same underlying `Session` object will mean that different beans within the same transaction will use the same `XAResource` object, thereby avoiding the need to perform two-phase commits or depend on `XAResource.isSameRM()` returning `true`.

-*  The <tt>JMSContext</tt>'s underlying <tt>MessageProducer</tt> will also have transaction scope, with the exception of its six JavaBean properties (see next).
-This means that the same underlying <tt>MessageProducer</tt> object  will be used in all places where a  <tt>JMSContext</tt> is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected <tt>JMSContext</tt> object are identical.
-Using the same  <tt>MessageProducer</tt> object when sending messages means that messages will be delivered in the order in which they sent, irrespective of which bean is used to send them.
+*  The `JMSContext`'s underlying `MessageProducer` will also have transaction scope, with the exception of its six JavaBean properties (see next).
+This means that the same underlying `MessageProducer` object  will be used in all places where a  `JMSContext` is injected within the same transaction, even if this is in different beans, so long as the annotations which defined the injected `JMSContext` object are identical.
+Using the same  `MessageProducer` object when sending messages means that messages will be delivered in the order in which they sent, irrespective of which bean is used to send them.

-* However it is proposed that the  six JavaBean properties of the <tt>JMSContext</tt>'s underlying <tt>MessageProducer</tt> will have <i>dependent</i> scope.
-These are the <tt>deliveryMode</tt>, <tt>priority</tt>, <tt>timeToLive</tt>, <tt>deliveryDelay</tt>, <tt>disableMessageID</tt> and <tt>disableMessageTimestamp</tt> properties.
-Setting these properties in a particular bean will only affect the  <tt>JMSContext</tt> when it is used in that bean.
-This means that from the user's perspective the injected <tt>JMSContext</tt> behaves much more like an ordinary field of the bean.
+* However it is proposed that the  six JavaBean properties of the `JMSContext`'s underlying `MessageProducer` will have <i>dependent</i> scope.
+These are the `deliveryMode`, `priority`, `timeToLive`, `deliveryDelay`, `disableMessageID` and `disableMessageTimestamp` properties.
+Setting these properties in a particular bean will only affect the  `JMSContext` when it is used in that bean.
+This means that from the user's perspective the injected `JMSContext` behaves much more like an ordinary field of the bean.

-Since the user doesn't have direct access to the <tt>JMSContext</tt>'s underlying <tt>Connection</tt> and <tt>Session</tt>  objects the fact that these are transaction scoped is just an internal detail which improves performance and scalability and guarantees message ordering without appearing to violate the normal isolation of one bean from another.
+Since the user doesn't have direct access to the `JMSContext`'s underlying `Connection` and `Session`  objects the fact that these are transaction scoped is just an internal detail which improves performance and scalability and guarantees message ordering without appearing to violate the normal isolation of one bean from another.

 ## Proposed definition of TransactionScoped for CDI 1.1